mohammadrezashahsavari/Deep-Learning-Based-Idiopathic-Ventricular-Arrhythmias-Origin-Detection/README.md

 The primary goal of this research is to develop a robust and accurate model for the automatic classification of ventricular arrhythmias.
 The key contributions of this work include:

-* **VGG-BiLSTM Model:** A deep learning architecture that leverages the feature extraction capabilities of VGG-style CNNs and the sequence modeling strengths of BiLSTMs.
+* **VGG-BiLSTM Model**: A deep learning architecture that leverages the feature extraction capabilities of VGG-style CNNs and the sequence modeling strengths of BiLSTMs.
-* **Data Preprocessing and Augmentation:** A comprehensive pipeline for preparing and augmenting the ECG data to improve model generalization and performance.
+* **Data Preprocessing and Augmentation**: A comprehensive pipeline for preparing and augmenting the ECG data to improve model generalization and performance.
 This includes signal filtering, normalization, and data augmentation techniques like shifting and rescaling.
-* **10-Fold Cross-Validation:** A rigorous evaluation methodology to ensure the model's performance is robust and not biased by a specific train-test split.
+* **10-Fold Cross-Validation**: A rigorous evaluation methodology to ensure the model's performance is robust and not biased by a specific train-test split.

+---

 ## Directory Structure

 The repository is organized as follows:

-.
-├── Dataset Generators
-│   ├── DataRescaler.py
-│   ├── DatasetPadder.py
-│   ├── DownsampleDataset.m
-│   └── MatDatasetGenerator.py
-├── experiments
-│   ├── semisupervised.py
-│   └── supervised.py
-├── Filters
-│   ├── bandpass.p
-│   └── lowpass.p
-├── Models
-│   ├── models.py
-│   └── SemisupervisedModels.py
-├── output
-│   ├── Org_VGG_1BiLSTM_FINAL
-│   ├── ... (other output directories)
-├── tools
-│   ├── callbacks.py
-│   ├── history_ploter.py
-│   ├── losses.py
-│   ├── metrics.py
-│   └── RUSBoost.py
-├── Experiment.py
-├── README.md
-└── utils.py

--   **`Dataset Generators/`**: Scripts for preparing the dataset, including data conversion, padding, and augmentation.
+* **`Dataset Generators/`**: Scripts for preparing the dataset, including data conversion, padding, and augmentation.
--   **`experiments/`**: Contains the main Python scripts for running the supervised and semi-supervised learning experiments.
+* **`experiments/`**: Contains the main Python scripts for running the supervised and semi-supervised learning experiments.
--   **`Filters/`**: Contains filter files used in the MATLAB data preprocessing script.
+* **`Filters/`**: Contains filter files used in the MATLAB data preprocessing script.
--   **`Models/`**: Defines the neural network architectures used in the experiments.
+* **`Models/`**: Defines the neural network architectures used in the experiments.
--   **`output/`**: Stores the results of the experiments, including performance metrics and model predictions.
+* **`output/`**: Stores the results of the experiments, including performance metrics and model predictions.
--   **`tools/`**: A collection of utility scripts for tasks such as implementing callbacks, plotting training history, defining custom loss functions, and calculating performance metrics.
+* **`tools/`**: A collection of utility scripts for tasks such as implementing callbacks, plotting training history, defining custom loss functions, and calculating performance metrics.
--   **`Experiment.py`**: The main script to run the experiments.
+* **`Experiment.py`**: The main script to run the experiments.
--   **`utils.py`**: A collection of helper functions for data loading, preprocessing, and other common tasks.
+* **`utils.py`**: A collection of helper functions for data loading, preprocessing, and other common tasks.

+---

 ## Getting Started